Postage stamps and postal history of Pakistan: Aerogrammes/Air Letters

-Pakistan had issued 5 different types of aerogrammes and air letters.
+Pakistan had issued five different types of aerogrammes and air letters.
 These are for: public use, official use, armed forces/army use, prisoners of war and formulae aerogrammes.
 The first Pakistani air letter was a Nasik "Pakistan" overprint of a 6 anna British India, King George VI 1946 issue.
 Since then, these have been issued in various shapes and keeping up with increasing postal rates.
-The languages used on them are Arabic, Urdu and English.
+The languages used on them are Bengali, Urdu and English.
 The late 1960s saw the introduction of pictorial aerogrammes.
 The front sides of these were printed with a view of Moenjodaro (Rs.
 2) and a gate of Lahore Fort (Rs.
 0.50).

 The 1971 war saw the release of two special aerogrammes.
 The first one released for general use depicted a hand behind a barbwire to symbolise the POWs being held in India.
 The second one was released with reduced rates to be used for sending mail to the POWs.
 In 1982, two special aerogrammes were released.
 They were overprints in gold on the Rs.
 2 ones, and issued to commemorate the International Stamp Exhibition, Philexfrance and Intentional Stamp Fair, Riccione, Italy.
 In 1990, to commemorate the golden jubilee of the Pakistan Resolution passed in Lahore (1940), the Post Office used a special aerogramme depicting Quaid-e-Azam, Mohammad Ali Jinnah.

 Three aerogrammes were released to be used for the armed forces.
 Two were identical except for the watermark.
 The same message "for use by the armed forces" in Urdu was slightly larger in one.

 Postal cards

 The first pictorial postal cards were released on 10 August 1967.
-Featuring 4 designs showing Buddha, a small industry, a boat scene from East Pakistan (now Bangladesh) and a dam in West Pakistan.
+Featuring four designs showing Buddha, a small industry, a boat scene from East Pakistan (now Bangladesh) and a dam in West Pakistan.
 These 30 paisa cards had a flying dove silhouette.
 About 8 months later in May 1967, a second set of 4 cards was released.
 In 2001, the Post Office teamed up with the organisers of the SAF Games, which were scheduled for that year in Islamabad, to produce Rs.
 10 postcards.
 Besides being valid for postage, these cards entitled the buyer to be entered into a lucky draw.
 In 2009, the government reissued the current Re 1 Lahore Fort postcard with a Re.
 1 postal stationery charge.